aryan098-max/DevTinder_Frontend/DevTinder_frontend/README.md

                 tailwindcss() - this line is added
             ],})

-        - Add @import "tailwindcss" - index.css
+        - Add @import "tailwindcss"; - index.css, #note- don't forget the semicolon

     - Design Library : Component Library - Compatible with tailwind
         - Use it as a Plug In